Ephemera

 No Matter Who I Vote For, It Always Ends up Nixon, 1985

-Auto parts, prefabricated plastic tubes and recepticles, some from Solter Plastic filled with colored water; warehouse pallet or palet, plaster, eucalyptus logs, curtains.
+Auto parts, transparent plastic tubes and stylized receptacles (most from Solter Plastics) filled with colored water; non-functioning electrical circuitry, plaster cast of my legs and left hand, warehouse pallet, plaster, eucalyptus logs, curtains.

 The Black Knight (Job Interview), 1985

-Plastic, masonite, plaster, cable, acrylic paint and its bucket.
+Plastic, masonite, plaster, coaxial cable, acrylic paint and its bucket.

 52 x 30 x 42 inches